 Compare category names in the platform’s admin panel to feed data to file saved on our server.

-If manufacturer names are not sent in the catalog, compare manufacturer names in the platform’s admin panel to feed data to file saved on our server.
+If manufacturer names are not sent directly in the catalog, compare manufacturer names in the platform’s admin panel to feed data to file saved on our server.

 Test Version, and verify the results.